aiparragirre/wROC/R code - Simulation study and application/Outputs/Results/README.md

-Run the code to obtain the results or download them:
+Run the code to obtain the results or download and save them in this folder.

+Use this link to download the results: